 The two types of nucleic acids are DNA and RNA.
 In a eukaryotic cell, DNA is found in the nucleus (organelle).
+Histones and DNA play an intricate role in gene expression.
 DNA has the ability to “control” the cell because it codes for the production of the biomolecule protein.

 Role of Proteins

 Proteins have many, many different functions and in a sense, are really what controls what happens in a cell and even an organism.
 Complete the following chart on protein functions:

 |Type of Protein

 ||Allows large polar molecules and ions in and out of the cell membrane.

 ||Speeds up rate of reactions to break apart or make molecules

 ||Helps fight diseases.

 ||Builds the cytoskeleton, gives cell support and allows movement of motor proteins